 I like to experience and feel connected to two worlds at the same time.
 It’s likely I ask a lot of questions about ‘both sides’ of things.

-And if you wanna know more, jump on my email list to get my weekly updates where I expand on this kinda stuff.
+And if you wanna know more, jump on my email list to get updates where I expand on this kinda stuff.